 Step 2.
 Pass the MTLE Exams

 Minnesota has its own set of exams for teacher licensure: the Minnesota Teacher Licensing Exams (MTLE).
-You will need to take two sets of exams to get your initial teaching license.
-One is the Basic Skills Tests that will assess your skill in reading, writing, and math.
-The other is a pedagogy test.
+You will need to take two sets of exams to get your initial teaching license:

 - Subtest 1: